dominicstop/react-native-ios-adaptive-modal/README.md

 [`DGSwiftUtilities`](https://github.com/dominicstop/DGSwiftUtilities) and [`react-native-ios-utilities`](https://github.com/dominicstop/react-native-ios-utilities) are just helper libraries.

-* `DGSwiftUtilities` contains shared code + helpers for the swift libraries
+* `DGSwiftUtilities` contains shared code + helpers for the swift libraries.
 * `react-native-ios-utilities` contains shared code + helpers for the `react-native` libraries on iOS.

 <br><br>

 ### Layout and Snapping Points

-The layout config you provide defines the snapping point; i.e. the position of the modal in the screen defines the snapping point.
+The layout config you provide defines the snapping point.

+* To be more specific, the layout config is used to calculate the position of the modal.
+The computed position of the modal in the screen defines the snapping point.
 * A snapping point is a unique position in the screen that we want the modal to “snap to” either via￼ gesture (e.g. a user dragging the modal), or programmatically (via a function call).
-* As the modal is being dragged around, it will morph between each snapping point you defined, using the gesture’s position to drive the interpolation of the modal.
+* As the modal is being dragged around, it will morph between each snapping point you defined; using the gesture’s position to drive the interpolation of the modal.

-- Each snapping point has a corresponding “percentage” that is derived based on its position on the screen, and the current modal direction defined in the config.
+- Each snapping point has a corresponding “percentage” that is derived based on its position on the screen, in relation to the current modal direction defined in the modal config.
-- The computed percentage is used to drive the modal animation as the user drags the modal around.
+- The snap point's computed percentage is then used in the interpolation function to drive the modal animation as the user drags the modal around.

 <br>

-As such, each snapping point must be unique (no repeats/duplicates), and their corresponding computed percentage must change, either increasing or decreasing consistently in one direction.
+Due to the quirks described in the previous bullet points, each snapping point must be unique (no repeats or duplicates), and their corresponding computed percentage must change, either increasing or decreasing consistently in one direction.

-- **Example 01**: A “left to right” modal’s snap points must continually move to the right; i.e. the layout the snapping points defined must change it’s width and/or increment its horizontal position, such that the modal’s `CGRect.maxX` (rightmost edge) increases continuously.<br><br>
+- **Example 01**: A “left to right” modal’s snap points must continually move to the right; i.e. the layout that the snapping points defined must change it’s width and/or increment its horizontal position, such that the modal’s `CGRect.maxX` (rightmost edge) increases continuously.<br><br>
-- **Example 02**: A “bottom to top” modal’s snap points must continually move towards the top; i.e the layout the snapping points defined must change either it’s height, and/or increment its vertical position, such that the modal’s `CGRect.minY` (topmost edge) increases continuously.<br><br>
+- **Example 02**: A “bottom to top” modal’s snap points must continually move towards the top; i.e the layout that the snapping points defined must change either it’s height, and/or increment its vertical position, such that the modal’s `CGRect.minY` (topmost edge) increases continuously.<br><br>
-- **Example 03**: A “right to left” modal’s snap points must continually move to the left; i.e. the layout the snapping points defined must change it’s width and/or decrement it’s horizontal position, such that the modal's `CGRect.minX` (leftmost edge) decreases continuously.<br><br>
+- **Example 03**: A “right to left” modal’s snap points must continually move to the left; i.e. the layout that the snapping points defined must change it’s width and/or decrement it’s horizontal position, such that the modal's `CGRect.minX` (leftmost edge) decreases continuously.<br><br>
-- **Example 04**: A “top to bottom” modal’s snap points must continually move to the bottom; i.e. the layout the snapping points defined must change it’s height and/or decrement it’s horizontal position, such that the modal's `CGRect.minX` (leftmost edge) decreases continuously.
+- **Example 04**: A “top to bottom” modal’s snap points must continually move to the bottom; i.e. the layout that the snapping points defined must change it’s height and/or decrement it’s horizontal position, such that the modal's `CGRect.minX` (leftmost edge) decreases continuously.

 <br><br>